Halloween at Disney (2024): Your Not-So-Scary Guide

 We believe Mickey’s Halloween Party is worth the cost because of the exclusive fireworks, phenomenal parade (performed twice), great stage show, and trick-or-treating.

-If you’re on the fence about whether the ticket cost is worth it, check our Halloween Party calendar earlier in this article to find some dates at a lower price point.
+If you’re on the fence about whether the ticket cost is worth it, check with your Disney travel agent to find some dates at a lower price point.

-Even if you have no qualms about shelling out the cash for the lower-cost tickets, the higher-priced nights might give you pause, especially on October 31, Halloween night.
+Even if you have no qualms about shelling out the cash for the lower-cost tickets, the higher-priced nights might give you pause.
 But, as always, it comes down to what’s important to you.

 How does Disney’s Halloween Party Affect Magic Kingdom Park Hours?